cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/customize-a-built-in-sensitive-information-type.md

       </Entity>
   ```

 Now that you have located the Credit Card Number rule definition in the XML, you can customize the rule's XML to meet your needs.
-(For a refresher on the XML definitions, see the [Term glossary](https://support.office.com/article/3f8bf141-2e7c-4ea7-b102-dfd6c41539da.aspx#BKMK_XMLtermDefinitions) at the end of this topic.)
+(For a refresher on the XML definitions, see the [Term glossary](#term-glossary) at the end of this topic.)

 ## Modify the XML and create a new sensitive information type
-<a name="BKMK_ModifyTheXML"> </a>

 First, you need to create a new sensitive information type because you can't directly modify the default rules.
 You can do a wide variety of things with custom sensitive information types, which are outlined in [Create a custom sensitive information type](create-a-custom-sensitive-information-type.md).
 For this example, we'll keep it simple and only remove corroborative evidence and add keywords to the Credit Card Number rule.